Improving cosmological parameter estimation with the future gravitational-wave standard siren observation from the Einstein Telescope

 It is well known from Schutz's work in the mid-1980s \cite{Schutz1986} that the gravitational waves carry information of cosmic distance of the source.
 Actually, from the observation of the waveform of gravitational waves released by binary compact objects merger, one can independently measure the luminosity distance to the source of gravitational-wave burst.
-Furthermore, if the redshift of the source can also be observed by identifying the electromagnetic (EM) counterpart of the source (like the cases of the merger of two neutron stars and the merger of black hole and neutron star), then one can establish a true distance--redshift relation based on the observation of large amount gravitational-wave events from which the expansion history of the universe can be inferred \cite{Holz:2005df,Dalal:2006qt,MacLeod:2007jd,Sathyaprakash:2009xt,Taylor:2011fs,DelPozzo:2011yh,DelPozzo:2015bna,Cai:2017cbj}.
-Compared with the observation of type Ia supernovae (SN) that can also measure the luminosity distance in some sense, the gravitational-wave (GW) observation as a cosmological probe has the following advantages: (i) The SN observation actually cannot measure the absolute luminosity distance, but can only measure the ratio of luminosity distances at different redshifts, due to the fact that the intrinsic luminosity of type Ia SN is not precisely known to us.
-But the GW observation, definitely, can provide measurement for the absolute luminosity distance to the source. (ii) The SN observation can only provide measurements for events with redshifts less than 1.4, but the GW observation can provide measurements for events with much higher redshifts.
+Furthermore, if the redshift of the source can also be observed by identifying the electromagnetic (EM) counterpart of the source (like the cases of the merger of two neutron stars and the merger of a black hole and a neutron star), then one can establish a true distance-redshift relation based on the observation of large amount gravitational-wave events from which the expansion history of the universe can be inferred \cite{Holz:2005df,Dalal:2006qt,MacLeod:2007jd,Sathyaprakash:2009xt,Taylor:2011fs,DelPozzo:2011yh,DelPozzo:2015bna,Cai:2017cbj,prx}.
+Compared with the observation of type Ia SN that can also measure the luminosity distance in some sense, the gravitational-wave (GW) observation as a cosmological probe has the following advantages: (i) The SN observation actually cannot measure the absolute luminosity distance, but can only measure the ratio of luminosity distances at different redshifts, due to the fact that the intrinsic luminosity of type Ia SN is not precisely known to us.
+But the GW observation, definitely, can provide measurement for the absolute luminosity distance to the source.
+Note also that the measurement of luminosity distance by GW observation is independent of a cosmic distance ladder. (ii) The SN observation can only provide measurements for events with redshifts less than about 1.4, but the GW observation can provide measurements for events with much higher redshifts.
 These advantages ensure that the future GW observations could play a significant role in breaking the parameter degeneracies and help improve the cosmological parameter estimation.

+It should be mentioned here that the detection of the event GW170817 \cite{TheLIGOScientific:2017qsa}, a strong signal from the merger of a binary neutron-star system, by the Advanced LIGO and Virgo detectors demonstrated that the era of multi-messenger astronomy has begun.
+The identification of NGC 4993 as the host galaxy of GW170817 enables us to perform a standard siren measurement of the Hubble constant.
+Such an independent measurement of the Hubble constant gives the result of $H_0=70.0^{+12.0}_{-8.0}$ km s$^{-1}$ Mpc$^{-1}$ \cite{Abbott:2017xzu}, which is broadly consistent with the existing measurements.
+This first GW-EM multi-messenger event demonstrates that GW standard siren observations have potential for cosmological inference.